G-Q

 Senior Clinical Coding Manager, MAC Legacy

-Nanette Minton is the Senior Clinical Coding Manager for MAC Legacy and has 28 years of experience as an RN in the health care industry.
+Nanette Minton is the Senior Clinical Coding Manager for MAC Legacy and has 28 years of experience as an registered nurse in the health care industry.
 Much of her expertise lies in home health and hospice where she has assisted the industry in clinical, administrative, consulting, and agency startup and development roles.
 Teaching on these topics has become a passion of hers and she is thrilled to utilize teaching strategies that enable the learner to apply the education to their home care and hospice agency today.
-Nanette is proud to serve as the Vice Chair for the Association of Home Care Coding & Compliance (AHCC) Board of Medical Specialty Coding & Compliance (BMSC) Board of Directors as well as on the Association of Home Care Coding & Compliance (AHCC) Home Care Coding Specialist — Hospice (HCS-H) Exam Committee.
+Nanette is proud to serve as the Vice Chair for the Association of Home Care Coding & Compliance (AHCC) Board of Medical Specialty Coding & Compliance (BMSC) Board of Directors as well as on the Association of Home Care Coding & Compliance (AHCC) Home Care Coding Specialist – Hospice (HCS-H) Exam Committee.

 Workshops/Sessions:

-- Exploring the Final Frontier of ICD-10-CM Diagnosis Assumptions (Thursday, July 24, 1:30-2:20 PM, Salon 1-2)
+- Exploring the Final Frontier of ICD-10 Diagnosis Assumptions

 Jennifer Osburn